dasys-lab/clingo-debug-gui/README.md

 Please ignore Gtk-Warnings, as they are normal and should mostly be the absence of themes.

 ## Tweaks for Clion
+This should not be neccesary since the settings are in the repository, but if it does not work you can set it manually.
 You can set Clion to generate ninja files if the version of Clion is newer that 2019.3.
 To do this you have to go to the clion settings via _"File"_ -> _"Settings"_ and navigate to _"Build, Execution, Deployment"_ -> _"CMake"_ and find the text input with the Label: _"CMake Options"_.
 In there you have to add the following flag:
 ```bash
 -G Ninja